What’s the difference with VISIONPLUS, Dolby Vision and HDR10 Video?

 So what happens when we play a Dolby Vision movie on a TV that has a technological limit of 1000 NITS panel and the movie is 4000 NITS graded?

-Basically the TV software (a chip in the case of Dolby Vision) limits the NITS of the video to fit the actual panel limit: 1200 NITS or less if it is a TV with lower panel capacities.
+Basically the TV software (a chip in the case of Dolby Vision) control the NITS of the video to fit the actual panel limit.
 This is called TONE MAPPING.

-This would have to be the most reasonable scenario for HDR10 Movies, since most peaks at 1000 NITS and a good Ultra HD HDR TV from today can actually do it.
-So you get the “real thing” in the output, unless you have got a panel with less than 1000 NITS where compression is used.
+This would have to be the most reasonable scenario for HDR10 Movies, since most peaks at 1000 NITS and a good Ultra HD HDR TV from today can actually do it at some windows percentages.